Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupVnOnPC.md

 6. Done!
 You should now be able to hover over words and mine

-Now that the `Texthooker Page` is working, let's proceed on knowing how to play Visual Novel on Android
+Now that the `Texthooker Page` is working, let's proceed on learning how to play Visual Novel on Android

 [Proceed to VN on Android Setup](setupVnOnAndroid.md){ .md-button .md-button }